I have a BA and a PhD in English from the University of London. I also have an MSc in the History and Philosophy of Science and Medicine.

 On the MA English Literature courses I teach on the Victorians module, as well as some of the sessions on Urban Cultures for the MA in Cultural and Critical Studies.

-I have published various essays and articles on Gothic – most recently 'Ghosts, Monsters and Spirits', in Glennis Byron and Dale Townsend (eds), The Gothic World (Routledge, 2013) – and on representations of the Whitechapel Murders in London, for example in Jack the Ripper: Media, Culture, History (MUP, 2007), as well as on Oscar Wilde and on the Victorian critic and journalist Andrew Lang (EUP 2015).
+I have published various essays and articles on Gothic – most recently ‘Dracula in the 1890s’, in the Cambridge Companion to Dracula, ed.
+Roger Luckhurst, (CUP, 2018)and on representations of the Whitechapel Murders in London, for example in Jack the Ripper: Media, Culture, History (MUP, 2007), as well as on Oscar Wilde and on the Victorian critic and journalist Andrew Lang (EUP 2015).

 My current research and writing concerns the way in which the development of archaeology in the nineteenth century impacted upon the Victorian imagination.
-Two recent article are 'Dreams of Archaeology', Journal of Literature and Science, (2012) and 'Ruined Paradise', Nineteenth Century Contexts (2017).
+Two articles are 'Dreams of Archaeology', Journal of Literature and Science, (2012) and 'Ruined Paradise', Nineteenth Century Contexts (2017).

 I have supervised PhDs on a range of literary and cultural topics including: the novels of May Sinclair; Eliza Haywood's journalism; nonsense writing; the avant-garde; Gothic; the Victorian explorer Mary Kingsley; nineteenth-century women scientists; race in Victorian fiction and skin diseases in the Victorian popular press.